binyominzeev/similarities/README.md

 Comparison of similarity measures on different datasets

+PL and TXT files are following the file naming patterns, consisting of the following three components:

 ## 1. Processing steps

 1. MES: Calculating the measure word by word (cn.pl, kk.pl, aps-cn.txt, ...)